-PTLPC1A Encourage patient involvement in their health and provide information on patient support groups.
-PTLPC2A Act as an advocate for the patient which includes negotiating effectively with colleagues on behalf of them and provide appropriate choices for patients in relation to their future healthcare.
-PTLPC3A Maintain a patient-focus in practice in the midst of structural and political change.
-PTLPC4A Be aware of the expectations that patients, carers and families have of their practice and local primary care services PTLPC5A Involve patients in the management of the local primary care services PTLPC6A Be aware of the importance of confidentiality for all team members in general practice PTLPC7A Demonstrate appropriate communication skills when dealing with team members both within and outside the practice PTLPC8A Accept and acknowledge the role of the GP in complaints management ιο; PTLSP1A Understand the duties, rights and responsibilities of the doctor as employer and the fundamentals of employment law as it applies to general practice PTLSP2A Describe the methods needed to assist in effective time management to include appointment systems, home visits, emergencies and out-of-hours cover PTLSP3A Outline the principles of best practice in budget management, to include taxation and financial control within the legislative frameworks governing revenue compliance PTLSP4A Outline what needs to be included in a business plan to include financial management/analysis, basic information management/planning and systems organisation PTLSP5A Describe the various means by which GPs are contracted and the key features of contractual agreements appointment systems, home visits, emergencies and out-of-hours cover
+- PTLPC1A Encourage patient involvement in their health and provide information on patient support groups. - PTLPC2A Act as an advocate for the patient which includes negotiating effectively with colleagues on behalf of them and provide appropriate choices for patients in relation to their future healthcare. - PTLPC3A Maintain a patient-focus in practice in the midst of structural and political change. - PTLPC4A Be aware of the expectations that patients, carers and families have of their practice and local primary care services - PTLPC5A Involve patients in the management of the local primary care services - PTLPC6ABe aware of the importance of confidentiality for all team members in general practice - PTLPC7A Demonstrate appropriate communication skills when dealing with team members both within and outside the practice - PTLPC8A Accept and acknowledge the role of the GP in complaints management

 This area of competence is about the context-specific aspects of general practice, dealing with early and undifferentiated illness and the skills you need to tolerate uncertainty.
-As a GP you should be able to:
+As a GP you should be able to;